 Bermuda College, like other institutions, has guidelines that govern operational procedures.
-There are several kinds of College guidelines - those that apply to academics, called Academic Regulations, and those that apply to conduct, called the Student Code of Conduct.
+There are several kinds of College guidelines those that apply to academics, called Academic Regulations, and those that apply to conduct, called the Student Code of Conduct.
 This section outlines academic guidelines and provides valuable information about everything from determining your Grade Point Average (GPA) to getting a copy of your transcript.

-It is important that you are familiar with these guidelines so that you know what is required of you and what you can expect of the College.
+It is important that you are familiar with these guidelines so that you understand what is required of you and what you can expect of the College.
+(Refer to pg.
+19 for Student Code of Conduct)